Setting up the Perfect Bichir Tank: Tank Requirements and Setup Guide

 Breeding

 In a home aquarium bichirs breed quite seldom.
-Breeding bichirs in an aquarium setting can be a complex process, as it requires providing the right conditions and stimulating natural behaviors.
+Breeding in an aquarium setting can be a complex process, as it requires providing the right conditions and stimulating natural behaviors.

 Senegal bichir (Polypterus senegallus)